franke-hub/SDL/doc/Journal/Debugging.md

 When the WorkerThread was done, the WorkerPool must have been filled to capacity (or it would have been added to the WorkerPool list.)

-But, the same situation could have occured for *any* self-deleting thread.
+But, the same situation could have occurred for *any* self-deleting thread.
 And, we'd like to (and, with this fix, now do) support a WorkerPool of size 0.

 ### Why didn't we find this problem earlier?